Changes in our skin as we age are inevitable, including loss of moisture, changes in…

 Delicious as a summer cocktail may be, we’re all well aware that alcoholic drinks are far from good for us.
 Some of us will notice this simply as a little redness in the face.
 But you might not be aware that alcohol has a number of other unpleasant effects.
 And yes, that’s entirely aside from a hangover the next day.

-Side Effects of Alcohol
+What Are the Side Effects of Alcohol For Your Skin?

 Which alcoholic drinks are the worst for your skin?